-- Hunter Valley Research Foundation (HVRF) is an independent social and economic research organisation that is unique for regional Australia. - Hunter Medical Research Institute (HMRI) is a multi-disciplinary medical research hub that delivers internationally-recognised research outcomes in collaboration with global partners to advance health care. - Newcastle Innovation facilitates investment and partnership relationships that enable businesses and industries to benefit and profit from innovative research at the University of Newcastle. - CSIRO Energy Centre is a state-of-the-art research facility specialising in delivering innovations in renewable energy, energy efficiency and low emission fossil fuel research. - Newcastle Institute for Energy and Resources (NIER) is a multi-disciplinary research hub established by the University of Newcastle to address critical and emerging issues of energy and resources.
+- Hunter Research Foundation (HRF) Coinciding with the HRF's 60th anniversary year,in March 2016 HRF signed a Memorandum of Understanding (MoU) with the University of Newcastle (UoN) to create the Hunter Research Foundation (HRF) Centre. - Hunter Medical Research Institute (HMRI) is a multi-disciplinary medical research hub that delivers internationally-recognised research outcomes in collaboration with global partners to advance health care. - Newcastle Innovation facilitates investment and partnership relationships that enable businesses and industries to benefit and profit from innovative research at the University of Newcastle. - CSIRO Energy Centre is a state-of-the-art research facility specialising in delivering innovations in renewable energy, energy efficiency and low emission fossil fuel research. - Newcastle Institute for Energy and Resources (NIER) is a multi-disciplinary research hub established by the University of Newcastle to address critical and emerging issues of energy and resources.